psaris/mm/README.md

 # A Q Implementation of the Classic Mastermind Game

-Clone this project and start q with the following command to see q brief introduction to different solutions to the mastermind game.
+Clone this project and start q with the following command to see a brief introduction to different solutions to the mastermind game.

 `q mastermind.q`